-Trump vows to prosecute Google for showing 'bad' stories on him
+Trump Vows To Prosecute Google For Showing 'Bad' Stories On Him

 Date

-Donald trump on Friday accused google of showing only "bad stories" about him and vowed have the tech giant prosecuted if he gets back in the White House.
+Former US President and Republican presidential nominee Donald trump accused google of showing only "bad stories" about him and vowed to have the tech giant prosecuted if he gets back in the White House.

 Trump provided no backing for his accusation in a post on his Truth Social platform, in which he added that the search engine displays only positive articles about his Democratic rival Vice President Kamala Harris.